Criteria for Selection

 The scholarship requirement set by the National Council is based on a student's cumulative Grade Point Average.
 The required cumulative GPA at Greenwich High School is a 3.55* or above at the end of junior year.
 In all cases, only those students who meet this scholarship requirement for membership to the National Honor Society are then eligible to submit a packet.
+If a junior receiving a February invitation to apply falls below the 3.55 with the June GPA, the offer to apply is rescinded, and the student cannot apply at a later date.
 The GPA requirement cannot be appealed.

 *The cumulative GPA cannot include modified grades or curriculum.